benjohnde/Clipinio/README.md

 #### Update

 > Now I use the old Carbon API, thus being able to consume the events.
 It is also much faster now and feels more like the old ClipMenu.

+## TODO

+- [ ] Provide script for building the application, automatically.
+- [ ] Add the possibility of customizing max entries and hotkeys.